grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.65.2015.8
+- New canvas: if Draw First game is left hanging, automatically abort it

 1.64.2015.8
 - New canvas: make sure players cannot draw with a wrong palette
 - Attempt to fix script loading in the newest Chrome